josephbalatrokerry/JokingAround/README.md

 ## Comeback
 Gives X4 XMult if you played your last discarded poker hand

+# Version 1.5.0 (+1 Joker)

+## Pied Piper
+(ft.
+Silicon Valley) First scored card takes enhancements and chips of other scored cards and destroys them with 1 in 2 chance

 ### Made by Temmy1 (real name Jo.Ker, Joe Kerry) with help of my brother (real name Po.Ker, Poe Kerry) and [Balatro's Discord server](https://discord.com/invite/balatro)